DataFire/Integrations/integrations/generated/azure_domainservices/README.md

 ### OperationEntityListResult
 * OperationEntityListResult `object`: The list of domain service operation response.
+  * nextLink `string`: The continuation token for the next page of results.
   * value `array`: The list of operations.
     * items [OperationEntity](#operationentity)